 The academic advising relationship is most successful when students play an active role in partnership with their advisor.
 Advisors can help students clarify the curriculum, understand the value and relevance of their education, and assist in the career development process.
-The most successful students regularly take full advantage of the wide variety of programming and services available to them both within the department and across campus.
+In addition to advising, students are encouraged to take full advantage of the wide variety of programming and services available to them both within the department and across campus.

 If you have been admitted into the major, you will be advised by University College Academic Advisement until you have completed 24 credit hours.
-Once you have surpassed 24 hours, you will then need to schedule future appointments with Prof. Erik Rankin or his current graduate assistant.
+Once you have surpassed 24 hours, you will be advised by Erik Rankin or his current graduate assistant.

 Academic advisors will: